The Three NYC DOB Alteration Types

 • Licensed design professional (Architect or Engineer of Record) must file

-• A new or amended Certificate of Occupancy issued at project closeout
+• A new or amended Certificate of Occupancy is typically part of project closeout

-• All required special inspections (Statement of Special Inspections) and sign-offs
+• All required inspections and sign-offs must be completed before final job closeout

 Alt-2: Multiple Trade Alteration